-- (2) A person listed under subsection (1) who has knowledge or has reasonable grounds to suspect that a child is in need of care and protection shall be under a duty to - (a) immediately report or cause to be reported the circumstances to the Director or a police officer; and - (b) provide the Director or a police officer with such additional information as is known or available to the person. - (3) Where a person makes a report to a police officer under subsection (2)(a), the police officer shall transmit the report to the Director within 24 hours. - (4) Subsection (2) shall apply notwithstanding the confidential nature of the information on which the report is based. - (5) Nothing in this section abrogates any attorney-client privilege. - (6) A report made under subsection (2) may be made anonymously. - (7) A person who fails to comply with subsection (2) is guilty of an offence and is liable on summary conviction to a fine of \$20 000 or to a term of imprisonment of 2 years or to both. - (8) A person who makes a report in good faith shall not be liable for prosecution. - (9) A person who intentionally makes a false report or provides false or misleading information is guilty of an offence and is liable on summary conviction to a fine of \$10 000 or imprisonment for one year or to both.
+- (2) A person listed under subsection (1) who has knowledge or has reasonable grounds to suspect that a child is in need of care and protection shall be under a duty to - (a) immediately report or cause to be reported the circumstances to the Director or a police officer; and - (b) provide the Director or a police officer with such additional information as is known or available to the person. - (3) Where a person makes a report to a police officer under subsection (2)(a), the police officer shall transmit the report to the Director within 24 hours. - (4) Subsection (2) shall apply notwithstanding the confidential nature of the information on which the report is based. - (5) Nothing in this section abrogates any attorney-client privilege. - (6) A report made under subsection (2) may be made anonymously. - (7) A person who contravenes subsection (2) is liable to pay to the Director an administrative penalty of \$5,000 in accordance with Part VI. - (8) A person who makes a report in good faith shall not be liable for prosecution. - (9) A person who intentionally makes a false report or provides false or misleading information is guilty of an offence and is liable on summary conviction to a fine of \$10 000 or imprisonment for one year or to both.